amanzanero/tracking-account-updater-for-ynab/README.md

-# YNAB Tracking Account Updater
+# Tracking Account Updater for YNAB

 I built this little app to help me update all my tracking accounts in [YNAB](https://www.ynab.com/) in bulk.